·

 verb “push”

-push; he pushes; past pushed, part. pushed; ger. pushing
+infinitive push; he pushes; past tense pushed; past part. pushed; ger. pushing

 1. to exert force on something so it moves away from you